catdino002/D-D-nuclear-medow/guys look in here not other areas pls/vinc forest.md

 CHEESE
 ---
-summon a rock 1hat deals 1d4-8 str damage
+summon a rock 1hat deals 1d4-8 str damage does not heal party members or allies